MattWilliamsDev/resume/README.md

 * Frontend application design, architecture, and development
 * Authoring and consuming frontend microservices with technologies like TypeScript and AWS Lambdas
 * Creating, updating, and maintaining design systems and component libraries
-* React (including hooks) and various state management tools like Redux, Flux, & Reflux, along with various Redux plugins
+* React (including hooks) and various state management tools like the Context API, useReducer,  Redux, Flux, & Reflux, along with various Redux plugins
 * Angular and AngularJS application development
 * NodeJS/NextJS application development
 * TypeScript